-Ever since the release of their debut album Stayin’ Out Late in 2017, the band toured throughout The Netherlands, Germany, Hungary and France, supported Ian Siegal during his UK tour and performed at Oppikoppi festival in South Africa and played the legendary Americanafest in Nashville, TN.
+Ever since the release of their debut album Stayin’ Out Late in 2017, the band toured throughout The Netherlands, Germany, the UK, Hungary and France, performed at the Oppikoppi festival in South Africa and played the legendary Americanafest in Nashville, TN.
 In 2018 the band released their second album Classic, followed by a headline tour in NL and Germany and two support tours for DeWolff, which led to the following: